-Figure 12-1 shows that the fraction of federal buildings and gross floor area that qualify as sustainable rose from 1.0 % and 3.5 %, respectively, in 2010 to 6.7 % and 10.4 % in 2018.
+Figure 12-1 shows that the fraction of federal buildings and gross floor area that qualify as high performance rose from 1.0 % and 3.5 %, respectively, in 2010 to 7.5 % and 11.9 % in 2020.
 These results are for the entire building stock owned or leased by the federal government.
-When using the same underlying dataset, ~20 % of all federally owned gross floor area qualified as sustainable in FY2018.
-Federally leased buildings, which account for ~50 % of area and ~80 % of the number of buildings, are exempt from the 15 % requirement.
+When using the same underlying dataset, approximately 21 % of all federally owned gross floor area qualified as sustainable in 2020 [118].
 However, all federally leased buildings must be ENERGY STAR certified.
 Additionally, federally leased buildings should be sustainable "if cost-effective."
-CEQ (2019b) also states that agencies should optimize space utilization in owned and leased buildings.
+CEQ (12) also states that agencies should optimize space utilization in owned and leased buildings.
 GSA is responsible for most non-military federally owned or leased properties (Veteran's Affairs (VA) and DOE also oversee significant facilities).
-According to GSA's Inventory of Owned and Leased Properties (IOLP) (as of June 2019), GSA owns and/or leases ~376 million ft2 of space in ~9400 buildings.
-Among its owned space are154 green building certifications covering 44.6 million ft2, or 24 % of the GSA portfolio by area (GSA, 2019).
+According to GSA's Inventory of Owned and Leased Properties (IOLP) (as of June 2016), GSA owns and/or leases \approx 376 million ft2 of space in \approx 9400 buildings.
+Among its owned space are 154 green building certifications covering 44.6 million ft2, or 24 % of the GSA portfolio by area [119, 120].